 Seek advice from a qualified person when choosing a complementary medicine.
 Ask about:

-- suitable brands or formulations
+- brands or forms that suit you

 - how much to take

-- how often to take the medicine, and
+- how often to take it, and

 - what side effects and interactions to look out for.